LLNL/shroud/README.md

 pip install llnl-shroud
 ```

-In addition a file created by
+In addition, a file created by
 [shiv](https://github.com/linkedin/shiv)
 is available from the github release.
-Allof Shroud and PyYAML are bundled into a single executable which uses
+Shroud and PyYAML are bundled into a single executable which uses
 the Python3 on your path.

 ```